techiediaries/techiediaries/_posts/2020/angular-9/web-components/2019-8-1-angular-9-web-components-custom-elements-shadow-dom.md

 ## Conclusion

 Web components with their custom elements, shadow dom, html imports and html templates are the future of the web platform and how we’ll build apps in the future.
-By combining these APIs with powerful frameworks like Angular, we can build apps that reusable components that are future-proof without fear of the used technologies becoming legacy.
+By combining these APIs with powerful frameworks like Angular 9, we can build apps that reusable components that are future-proof without fear of the used technologies becoming legacy.

-Angular makes it easy to work with custom elements and shadow DOM by providing an easy to use API on top of the low level APIs like the Angular elements package and the `ViewEncapsulation` API.
+Angular 9 makes it easy to work with custom elements and shadow DOM by providing an easy to use API on top of the low level APIs like the Angular 9 elements package and the `ViewEncapsulation` API.

-In this tutorial, we’ve seen an Angular 8 example where we’ve built a reusable contact form as an Angular component and export it as a custom element that can be used with vanilla JavaScript.
+In this tutorial, we’ve seen an Angular 9 example where we’ve built a reusable contact form as an Angular component and export it as a custom element that can be used with vanilla JavaScript.